EASS-HIT-PART-A-2024-CLASS-VI/HaRmony---HR-management-system-Or-Dorbin/README.md

 - **CORS Middleware** – To enable frontend-backend communication.

 ### Frontend:
-- **Streamlit** – A Python-based web application framework for a user-friendly interface.
+- **Streamlit** – A Python-based web application framework for an interactive interface.

+### Database:
+- **PostgreSQL** – A powerful open-source relational database.

 ### Containerization:
-- **Docker** – For creating isolated containers for the backend and frontend.
+- **Docker** – For creating isolated containers for the backend, frontend, and database.
 - **Docker Compose** – To orchestrate multi-container services.

 ---

 ## Project Features

 ### Backend:
+- User authentication and secure access.
-- Management of potential recruits with CRUD operations.
+- CRUD operations for potential recruits and employees.
-- Tracking and management of team-building events.
-- Employee data management, including department-wise filtering and birthday celebrations.
+- Management of team-building events and "Happy Hour" celebrations.
-- Supports authentication and user roles for secure access.

 ### Frontend:
-- Interactive UI for HR tasks.
+- Interactive and user-friendly interface for HR management.
-- Display and search functionalities for employees and events.
+- Search and filter functionalities for employees and events.
-- Calendar-based views for team-building events.
+- Calendar-based views for team-building activities.

-- Confetti effects for "Happy Hour" celebrations.
+### Database:
+- Stores all user, employee, recruit, and event data.
+- Manages relationships between users, events, and approved locations.

 ---